murdinc/crusher/README.md

 3. Run post-config commands of the spec and its requires specs

 ## Hello World Example:
+This example spec installs nginx and php5-fpm, and serves "Hello World!" from port 80.
 1. Run the `remote-configure` command, passing in `hello_world` as the search option:

   `$ crusher remote-configure hello_world`